datastax/csharp-driver-graph/doc/getting-started/README.md

 ### Explicit execution

-Traversals can be executed like regular `GraphStatement` instaces using `IDseSession.ExecuteGraph()` and `IDseSession.ExecuteGraphAsync()` methods.
+Traversals can be executed like regular `GraphStatement` instaces using `ISession.ExecuteGraph()` and `ISession.ExecuteGraphAsync()` methods.

-The returned types from this execution would be the ones from the DataStax Enterprise C# Driver, in the `Dse.Graph` namespace.
+The returned types from this execution would be the ones from the DataStax C# Driver for Apache Cassandra, in the `Cassandra.DataStax.Graph` namespace.

 ```c#
 var statement = DseGraph.StatementFromTraversal(g.V().HasLabel("person"));
 GraphResultSet result = session.ExecuteGraph(statement);
 ```

-You can benefit from the extension method on the `Dse.Graph` namespace to call `ExecuteGraph()` using the traversal, without the need to manually convert it:
+You can benefit from the extension method on the `Cassandra.DataStax.Graph` namespace to call `ExecuteGraph()` using the traversal, without the need to manually convert it:

 ```c#